-Report the children's joys and sorrows (pleased and troubled) as reported to you at the door (as appropriate).
-Review the memory verse and allow time for sharing experiences from last week's lesson study.
-Give a special, warm greeting to visitors and introduce each by name.
-Acknowledge birthdays or special events.
+Report the students' joys and sorrows (pleased and troubled) as reported to you at the door (as appropriate).
+Allow time for sharing experiences from last week's lesson study and review the memory verse.
+Acknowledge any birthdays, special events, or achievements.
+Give a special, warm greeting to all visitors.